randy-rebucas/lingkod-ph/docs/comprehensive-role-documentation.md

 ## Conclusion

-Lingkod PH's role-based system provides a comprehensive platform for different types of users, each with specific needs and use cases.
+LocalPro's role-based system provides a comprehensive platform for different types of users, each with specific needs and use cases.
 The platform's architecture ensures security, scalability, and user experience while supporting the diverse requirements of clients, providers, agencies, administrators, and partners.

 The subscription-based model allows for business growth and feature access based on user needs, while the security implementation ensures data protection and platform integrity across all roles.

-This documentation serves as a comprehensive guide for understanding the platform's capabilities, user journeys, and feature access for each role in the Lingkod PH ecosystem.
+This documentation serves as a comprehensive guide for understanding the platform's capabilities, user journeys, and feature access for each role in the LocalPro ecosystem.